THE MESSAGE OF THE TWO WITNESSES

 All aspects of the personality of the saint are eligible for healing.
 But we must be willing to follow the Lord until we have driven out the enemy.

-And it came to pass, when Israel was strong, that they put the Canaanites to tribute, and did not utterly drive them out.
+And it came to pass, when Israel was strong, that they put the Canaanites under tribute, but did not completely drive them out.
 (Judges 1:28)

 God had commanded the Israelites to totally destroy the enemy.
 God gave them the land but the Jews were not willing to fight hard enough and long enough to completely drive out the enemy.
 So it is true that God already has given us the healing we desire.
 Will we be willing to fight in the Lord hard enough and long enough to gain the victory in body, soul, and spirit that God has promised His saints?

-And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ.
+Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.
 (I Thessalonians 5:23)

 The healing is there for us if we are ready to go to the Lord with a joyful hope and discover how to follow Him to total victory.